joemphilips/docker-lnd-handson/1-LND.md

+# LND tutorial

+In this tutorial, we will learn basic LND operations in 4 categories

+1. Basic Setup
+2. Channel open/close
+3. Payment
+4. Recovery

+We will use `docker-compose` to simulate regtest environment with 1 bitcoind node and 2 lnd node (Alice and Bob).
+Also, please install `jq` command before running.

-## How to run tutorial
+## How to run the tutorial

-Notice that You can always reset the state and start all over by resetting the `./data` folder. i.e.
+Note that You can always reset the state and start all over by resetting the `./data` folder. i.e.

 ```sh
 docker-compose down